ignaciohrdz/cardcut_cnn/README.md

 However, I didn't want to use famous datasets (MPII Human Pose, DensePose-COCO, PoseTrack...) because I don't have a powerful laptop.
 So I decided to create my own dataset related to one of my hobbies: magic!

-I thought of teaching an "AI" (I hate being so unspecific...) to **estimate the amount of cards in a packet**.
+I thought teaching an "AI" (I hate being so unspecific...) to **estimate the amount of cards in a packet** would be a nice side project.
 It may seem surprising to the reader, but [this](https://www.youtube.com/watch?v=nTxY9QUGXVE) is a common effect in card magic, with plenty of versions and authors.

 ## Dataset

 I recorded around 52 videos of a pack with a different amount of cards (from 1 to 52).
-I then subsampled the videos by one tenth and label the remaining frames.
+Then I subsampled the videos by one tenth and labelled the remaining frames.

 There are eight keypoints:

 - Upper left (face) corner
 - Upper right (face) corner